old-School18/my-first-css/README.md

-# my-first-css
-This is my first website styled using CSS
+This is my first website styled using CSS.